SystemRDL/systemrdl-compiler/docs/dev_notes/properties.rst

 * numeric
 * reference to a signal instance
 * reference to a "virtual signal" property
 * Reference to any other component types?
-I dont think so?
+I don't think so?

 RHS references can be: